EngTouil/EngTouil/README.md

 # 👋 Hey, I'm Mohammed Touil!

-I'm a **2nd-year Engineering student at ISGA** focused on low-level systems, performance tools, and the intersection of software and hardware.
+I'm a **2nd-year Engineering student at ISGA Fès** focused on low-level systems, performance tools, and the intersection of software and hardware.
 I build things that interact directly with the OS — not just apps that sit on top of it.

 ---

 ### 🛠️ What I'm working on right now

 - **[Windows System Optimizer](https://github.com/EngTouil/Windows-System-Optimizer)** — A standalone Python tool for direct RAM control, deep junk cleaning, Game Mode, and auto-scheduled maintenance. v1.0.0 Beta is live.
-- **Portfolio Website** 🏗️ — Under active development.
-A central hub for my engineering projects and work.
+- **[Portfolio Website](https://engtouil.github.io/portfolio)** 🌐 — Live!
+Built from scratch with plain HTML, CSS, and JavaScript — no frameworks, no build tools.
 - **Networking** — Studying network architecture, OSI models, and secure data flow management.
+Currently working toward my **CCNA**.
 - **System Scripting** — Experimenting with Python automation scripts to push Windows further.

 ---